This post may contain affiliate links, please read our disclosure policy.

 On occasion, the Brooklyn Botanic Garden hosts free events for children.
 Look for events that are happening during free admission periods!

 There is so much to see in NYC and it doesn’t cost a thing to walk around and look!
 From the Financial District to SoHo to the Brooklyn Bridge.
 New York City is filled with people and sites.
 So, just walk around!
 Every time we go, we walk an average of 9 – 12 miles a day.
 Chinatown is always fun to walk through, and so is Little Italy.
 It’s like you can travel the world just by walking around New York City!
+There’s plenty of areas in Manhattan perfect for an afternoon stroll.
+You’ll get to see more of the “real” New York, drink in some of the local flavor everyone’s always going on about, and best of all, it’s absolutely free.
+Explore the Village, or the Upper East Side.
+And of course, Central Park is free, and you can easily spend an afternoon wandering through one of the most beautiful urban parks in the country.
 Just pay attention to how far you have gone, as you will have to get back.
 If you end up getting too far from your hotel, Ubers and taxis are just about everywhere, but they are not cheap in NYC.

 Don’t spend money on visiting Coney Island!
 Instead, head to Brighton Beach during the summer months.
 This free urban beach has lifeguards on duty, so you can swim in the Atlantic Ocean knowing that you’re in good hands.
 Since there are snacks available for purchase, you’ll want to bring some cash with you.
 Otherwise, Brighton Beach is completely free!